jedevc/fyp-report/report.md

-To judge the success of the project and the validity of the overall design goals, we designed a small reverse-engineering challenge using vulnspec and attached it to a small player survey to evaluate the challenges, what they thought of them, and how much they had learned from them.
+To judge the success of the project and the validity of the overall design goals, we designed a small reverse-engineering challenge using vulnspec and attached it to a small survey in order to evaluate the challenges, what participants thought of them, and how much they had learned from them.

 To do this, we created two parts to the challenge - the specification for each part was identical, except for minor variations in the flag generation templates.
 Each challenge part reveals half of the flag, which are concatenated together to produce the full flag.
 The specifications for these are listed in [Appendix X](#appendix-x), along with the full contents of the survey, and are also present in the `examples/server/` directory in the codebase.
+These challenges were designed to be very, very simple, ideally taking less than 10 minutes for a reasonably experienced reverse engineer, in an attempt to elicit more responses to the survey.

 To properly randomise these challenges and to collect results from the survey, we built a small dockerized web application to use the `vulnspec` library to